sauntimo/name-counter-api/README.md

 Implementing similar functionality to the command line version [github.com/sauntimo/name-counter](https://github.com/sauntimo/name-counter), this API takes a name and returns it, title-cased, with a count of how many times it occurs in the text of [Oliver Twist](https://en.wikipedia.org/wiki/Oliver_Twist).
 It is based heavily on [express-generator-typescript](https://www.npmjs.com/package/express-generator-typescript) and makes sparing changes.
 The text search is handled by the [streamsearch](https://www.npmjs.com/package/streamsearch) npm package which implements the [Boyer–Moore–Horspool algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm).

+Note that the matching is case sensitive so a search for "Oliver" will return 830 results and a search for "OLVIER" will return 51.

 ### Setup

 - clone the repo